 - Drugs & Alcohol.
 Legally, we are unable to provide any alcoholic beverages for your time on the water but please know you are welcome to provide your own.
 Everyone has a different idea of a good time, we get that.
 Please know that we cannot endanger our business so please keep anything illegal at home.

 - Catch & Release.
 Our guides practice catch and release fishing, plain and simple.
 Please do not try and negotiate this, you will just embarrass yourself.
 The wild fish in these rivers allow us to provide for our families.

 Let's talk Traverse City, it’s a family paradise.

 - Where can I stay?
 Traverse City has more places to stay than you'll know what to do with.
 Luckily, TC Tourism has compiled an extensive list of resorts, hotels, cabins and campgrounds sorted by seasonal availability so you can find the perfect home base for your time up north.

 - What is there to do?
 Traverse City might be the best place to be outdoors in the whole state.
 We have beaches, trails, vistas, waters ports, wineries, breweries and plenty of things for the kids too.
 Check out TC Tourism's list of activities available separated out by the season.

 - Where should I eat?
 This might be the most difficult questions we get at The Northern Angler; there are seemingly endless options.
-Although it's difficult to beat a Folgarellis sandwich for lunch (they are right next door), we do like to branch our for time to time.
-TC Tourism has a great list of restaurants so you can get exactly what you're craving.
+Although it's difficult to beat a Folgarellis sandwich for lunch (they are right next door), we do like to branch out from time to time.
+For an exhaustive list of options, TC Tourism has a great list of restaurants so you can get exactly what you're craving.
 If you want a personal recommendation, ask your guide or shop staff - we have some local favorites for you to check out.

 Other Burning Questions